TheoryOfNekomata/avtomat/README.md

 ### Event related

-	bindStateEvent(stateId, type, fn)

-`type` should be one of the following:
+Bind state events with `bindStateEvent(stateId, type, fn)`. `type` should be one of the following:

 * `"arriving"` - when state is becoming a current state
 * `"arrive"` - when state is a current state
 * `"leaving"` - when state is losing its current state status
 * `"leave"` - when state is no longer a current state

-	bindMachineEvent(type, fn)

-`type` should be one of the following:
+Bind machine events with `bindMachineEvent(type, fn)`. `type` should be one of the following:

 * `"changing"` - when machine is changing state
 * `"change"` - when machine has changed state

+State-bound events take higher priority than machine-bound events.

 ## Example